NewsHounds

 so as this tragedy unfolds this contemptible ass clown wants to push his agenda but it’s to early to have a discussion on sensible gun laws?

-bemused commented 2012-12-15 08:57:59 -0500 · Flag
+Bemused commented 2012-12-15 08:57:59 -0500 · Flag

 @kent.
 Yup.
 All those wars between different flavors of Christianity, between Christianity and Islam (starting with the Crusades), between different flavors of Islam, and that’s only the most recent ones.
 Not exactly good testimony for the power of prayer.